 This workshop reviews characteristics of anxiety and imposter syndrome, and physiology of stress response, particularly for public defenders who must engage in frequent public speaking.
 We include simple breathing/mindfulness exercises and other strategies for managing anxiety and imposter syndrome in this work.

 Setting Time Boundaries and Working Efficiently in Public Defense (1 hour)

-This workshop reviews the importance of setting boundaries for often-workaholic public defenders, who must juggle overwhelming caseloads with life altering consequences. often within a culture that promotes working nonstop.
+This workshop reviews the importance of setting boundaries for public defenders, who must juggle overwhelming caseloads with life altering consequences. often within a culture that promotes working nonstop.
 We talk about why you can’t work 24/7 and sustain this work, and how to work efficiently within reasonable time parameters.